-We talked to Lee Kemp of Vermillion Films, a creative film production company that sits comfortably between being a creative comms consultancy and a film production agency.
-This is what he said:
+Lee Kemp tells us how Vermillion Films, a creative film production company sits comfortably between being a creative comms consultancy and a film production agency.

 First of all, how are you and your family doing in these COVID-19 times?